mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Latency is the time it takes for a packet to go through the device under test.

-Latency value is most accurate when we have highest PPS, smallest packet, and zero packet loss. and is measured using IxNetwork and Novus card.
+Latency value is most accurate when we have the highest PPS, smallest packet, and zero packet loss. and is measured using IxNetwork and Novus card.

 When testing the smart switch we have to run a test to get the switch latency without running the traffic through the DPU and then get the total system latency with the understanding that each packet travels once through the NPU to reach the DPU, then it travels through the DPU and once more it will travel through the NPU after it leaves the DPU.